sjoerdvankreel/firefly-synth-2/static/Manual.md

 However some features require a lot of memory and this is not allocated by default.<br/>
 It's only allocated (on the realtime thread! - expensive operation) once you turn on a specific feature.<br/>
 The reason is "don't pay for what you don't use".<br/>
-The absolute worst offender here is per-voice echo, which allocates a couple 100 MB at 48kHz (and doubles at 96kHz, quadruples at 192kHz etc).<br/>
+The absolute worst offender here is per-voice echo,<br/>
+which allocates a couple 100 MB at 48kHz (and doubles at 96kHz, quadruples at 192kHz etc).<br/>
 When you turn such a feature on while the audio is running, you risk glitches.

 Now since it's obviously not acceptible to NOT be able to run glitch-free, here's what happens: